Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋ & Pro & Combo.md

 Regarding the issue of the robot not vacuuming the No-Mop areas, could you please check the following points?
 1. Ensure that the mop bracket is not attached during cleaning.
 Attaching the mop bracket automatically switches the device to mopping mode, preventing it from entering no-mop areas.
 2. Delete the No-Mop Zone and then re-set it.
-3. If the issue persists, please feel free to contact us again.
-We will forward your feedback to our R&D team for further assistance.

 ---